Your wedding may be postponed …but your preparations don’t have to be

 The right to share in the Accrual of the other spouse’s estate arises in the event of death, divorce or if a court orders otherwise.

+The most important thing is that you sign before you get married.
 Let Viv Greene Attorneys draw up your Ante-Nuptial Contract.

 If you would like to know more about Ante-Nuptial Contracts, Fin24 have written a really informative article on the subject.
 Click Here to read it.